The Chinese Yixing teapot

 Summary :

-According to the traditional Chinese method of preparing tea, called Gong-Fu Cha (Tea with great skill), the teapot is perhaps the most important part of this process.
-The tea maker should choose the size and shape of the teapot, the type of clay and the firing temperature according to the type of tea and the number of people to be served.
-And as a teapot is an object that can be used every day, it must be practical, easy to handle and aesthetic to use.
+According to the traditional Chinese method of brewing tea, called Gong-Fu Cha (Tea with Great Skill), the teapot is perhaps the most important element in this process.
+The tea maker should choose the size and shape of the teapot, the type of clay and the firing temperature based on the type of tea and the number of people to be served.
+And as a teapot is an object that can be used every day, it must be practical, easy to handle and aesthetically pleasing in use.
 Serious Gong-Fu Cha enthusiasts spend time debating the virtues of their teapots, but all agree on these four points:

-- All tea is best in clay teapots and the best teapots are made from a "purple clay" ( Zisha ) from the Yixing (Yee-zhing) region of China.
+- All tea tastes better in clay teapots and the best teapots are made from a "purple clay" (Zisha) from the Yixing (Yee-zhing) region of China.

-- Zisha clay has excellent porosity and excellent heat resistance properties, which significantly improves the taste of tea compared to tea brewed in glass, porcelain or enamel teapots.
+- Zisha clay has excellent porosity and heat resistance properties, which significantly improves the taste of tea compared to tea brewed in glass, porcelain or enameled teapots.

 - A Yixing teapot should only be used for one type of tea.

-There are 3 basic compositions of clays which are often mixed together in an endless variety of combinations.
+Composition of clay: There are 3 basic compositions of clays which are often mixed together in an infinite variety of combinations.

-- Mixed ( Pingni ).
-Can be any combination of Yixing, non-Yixing and man-made clays.
+- Mixed (Pingni).
+Can be any combination of Yixing, non-Yixing and artificial clays.

-When the clays are mixed, they are called Pingni .
-"Natural" or "original" Zisha clays are often mixed to achieve traditional and new colors.
+“Natural” or “original” Zisha clays are often mixed to achieve traditional and new colors.
 Natural and artificial colors can be mixed or layered with each other in various patterns.
-Very often a small amount of Yixing or even Zisha clay is added to an inferior non-Yixing clay and the teapot is then sold as a "Yixing teapot".
+Very often a small amount of Yixing or even Zisha clay is added to a lower quality non-Yixing clay and the teapot is then sold as a "Yixing teapot".
 Although this practice is technically correct, it can be misleading.
-"Artificial" clay (Yixing "earthy" clay and/or non-Yixing clay) is clay colored with artificial dyes, which often reproduce the natural colors of the Zisha.
+"Artificial" clay ("earthy" Yixing clay and/or non-Yixing clay) is clay colored with artificial dyes, which often replicate the natural colors of Zisha.
 These teapots do not perform as well as Zisha teapots and will not look as good over time as the color fades, unlike teapots made from Zisha clays which retain their natural color.
 Assessing the quality of a teapot by the color of the clay is a very specialized skill and is the subject of much debate among experts.
 Here are some indications to help you understand Chinese teapots by their colors.
-The natural color of Yixing "earth clay" is white.
+The natural color of Yixing earth clay is white.
 Zisha clay comes in a variety of natural colors, the most popular of which are:

 Leave a comment